Gould9080/PianoKeys/readme.md

 This is a project using HTML, CSS, and JavaScript

-I ran across some options to create beepy sounds using JS and wanted to use that to create a working keyboard.
+I ran across some options to create beep(y) sounds using JS and wanted to use that to create a working keyboard.
 I plan to add the black keys and additional formatting later.
 This is a work in progress.